 COVID-19 Vaccine Information for Physicians and Primary Care

 The number of COVID-19 vaccinations administered in Niagara differs with each booster dose.
 It is higher in older age groups and lower in younger age groups.
-Public Health continues to run COVID-19 vaccination clinics five days a week.

 All health care providers are trusted sources of vaccination information, whether they administer the COVID-19 vaccine or not.
 Trust is an important factor in vaccine uptake.
 Strongly encourage eligible patients to get all the recommended doses of the COVID-19 vaccine.